Pete Mugleston | Mortgage AdvisorPete has been a mortgage advisor for over 10 years, and is regularly cited in both trade and national press.

 Many equity release products with a drawdown facility are labelled as ‘flexible’ by the lenders that offer them, although a ‘flexible’ home loan could also refer to a mortgage with the option to make capital repayments.

 This is because they provide the option (but not the obligation) to take as much you want from the reserve.
-As such, there isn’t really a separate category of ‘flexible drawdown mortgages’ - all drawdown mortgages are flexible by nature.
+As such, there isn’t really a separate category of ‘flexible drawdown mortgages’.

 How much can I borrow?